Table of Contents

 You are reporting an amount on Form 1040, line 13, that includes an amount from Form 4797.

-If none of the statements above apply to you, your tax form instructions have all the information you need to find out if you can claim the EIC and to figure the amount of your EIC.
-You do not need this publication.
+If none of the statements above apply to you, your tax form instructions may have all the information you need to find out if you can claim the EIC and to figure your EIC.
+You may not need this publication.
 But you can read it to find out whether you can take the EIC and to learn more about the EIC.

 You can use the index to look up specific information.
 In most cases, index entries will point you to headings, tables, or a worksheet.